RandomvBites/randomvbites.github.io/about.md

         I'll hope that some of the info become usefull to someone.
 </p>

- I.m a Senior Virtualization Engineer at a leading service provider.
+ I'm a Senior Virtualization Engineer at a leading service provider.

- My main goal for the blog is to share some of the information that lazyness and lack of time takes its toll and leave no time for sharing the info.
+ The blog will be nothing more that a brain dump of some of the info that we gather and came across and sometimes we don't have the time to document it.

+ I'll try to keep it short and sweet, but always having some attention to important details and context.

  This blog represents my personal opinion only, and in no way represents my employers, past, present or future.